auth0/auth0-oidc-client-net/Migration-Guide-v3.md

 #### IAuth0Client Interface

-If you implemented the `IAuth0Client` interface you will need to reflect the latest changes.
-Each Async method now takes an optional CancellationToken and secondly method overloads for `LogoutAsync` and `RefreshTokenAsync` were combined.
-If you implement this interface you will need to support the new signature.
+If you are implementing the `IAuth0Client` interface you will need to reflect the latest changes to the signature.
+Each Async method now takes an optional `CancellationToken`.
+Also, method overloads for `LogoutAsync` and `RefreshTokenAsync` were combined.

 If you use the `Auth0Client` class directly you will not need to make any changes.
 The compiler will be able to utilize the defaults provided for the new parameters.